aaron-schmidtke/aaron-schmidtke/README.md

-# Hello there 👋, I'm Aaron Schmidtke
+# Hello there, I'm Aaron Schmidtke 👋

 *An aspiring IT specialist from Germany*